MicrosoftDocs/PowerShell-Docs/reference/3.0/Microsoft.PowerShell.Core/Disable-PSSessionConfiguration.md

 ### CommonParameters

 This cmdlet supports the common parameters: -Debug, -ErrorAction, -ErrorVariable, -InformationAction, -InformationVariable, -OutVariable, -OutBuffer, -PipelineVariable, -Verbose, -WarningAction, and -WarningVariable.
-For more information, see [about_CommonParameters](./About/about_CommonParameters.md).
+For more information, see [about_CommonParameters](http://go.microsoft.com/fwlink/?LinkID=113216).

 ## INPUTS

 ### Microsoft.PowerShell.Commands.PSSessionConfigurationCommands#PSSessionConfiguration, System.String

-You can pipe a session configuration object or a string that contains the name of a session configuration to Disable-PSSessionConfiguration.
+You can pipe a session configuration object or a string that contains the name of a session configuration to this cmdlet.

 ## OUTPUTS